AbuUbaida/abuubaida.github.io/_pages/about.md

 Welcome!!

 I go by the name Abu Ubaida Akash but prefer to be called **Ubaida**.
-Currently, I am pursuing my masters appointed as a **Research Engineer** at [AIMS Lab](https://aimsl.uiu.ac.bd/#/), United International University ([UIU](https://www.uiu.ac.bd/)) in a highly ambitious project in Bangladesh, _“AIMScribe: Automated and Intelligent Medical Scriber for Doctor-Patient Conversation”_.
+Currently, I am pursuing research-type master's in Computer Science at Université de Sherbrooke under the supervision of Dr. [Amine Trabelsi](https://amine-trabelsi.netlify.app/).
+My research interests include, but are not limited to, natural language processing, computational linguistics, information retrieval, and machine learning.
+Apart from this, I am actively collaborating with [Mir Tafseer Nayeem](https://scholar.google.com/citations?user=qoeylgEAAAAJ&hl=en "Research profile") from the University of Alberta, Canada. <span style="color:Red">One of my long papers has been accepted to appear at [EACL 2023](https://2023.eacl.org/) (main).

-Apart from this, I am actively collaborating independently with [Mir Tafseer Nayeem](https://scholar.google.com/citations?user=qoeylgEAAAAJ&hl=en "Research profile") and previously worked under the supervision of Dr. [Muhammad Ibrahim](https://du.ac.bd/faculty/faculty_details/CSE/4167 "Academic profile") and Prof. Dr. [Mohammad Shafiul Alam](https://scholar.google.com/citations?view_op=list_works&hl=en&hl=en&user=5ZXfn_cAAAAJ&sortby=pubdate "Research profile").
-My research interests include, but are not limited to, natural language processing, computational linguistics, information retrieval, speech recognition, and machine learning. <span style="color:Red">One of my long papers has been accepted to appear at [EACL 2023](https://2023.eacl.org/) (main).</span>
+Previously, I was appointed </span> as a Research Engineer at [AIMS Lab](https://aimsl.uiu.ac.bd/#/), United International University ([UIU](https://www.uiu.ac.bd/)), Bangladesh, in the project titled _“AIMScribe: Automated and Intelligent Medical Scriber for Doctor-Patient Conversation”_.
 <!-- My recent works and ongoing projects can be found in the [Research](https://abuubaida.github.io/research/ "https://abuubaida.github.io/research/") section. -->

-Previously, I worked as a Machine Learning Research Engineer at [Intelsense AI](https://intelsense.ai/ "https://intelsense.ai/") under the Speech and Engineering Division.
+Before that, I worked as a Machine Learning Research Engineer at [Intelsense AI](https://intelsense.ai/ "https://intelsense.ai/") under the Speech and Engineering Division.
 I received my bachelor's degree in Computer Science and Engineering from Ahsanullah University of Science and Technology ([AUST](https://www.aust.edu/ "https://www.aust.edu/")), Dhaka, Bangladesh.

 <img src="https://img.icons8.com/color/24/000000/circled-envelope.png"/> **Email:** <span style="color:Blue">akash [dot] ubaida [at] gmail [dot] com</span>
 {: .notice}